robines-wins/ML-project-2-Tweet-Sentiment-Analysis/README.md

 3. ```eval.py``` : contains only one method used to evaluate our train NN on a new input

 #### Ressearch Tools
-1. ```Baseline_model.ipynb``` : contains the code used to generate our baseline model (Logisitc regression using the same word representation than the neural network)
+1. ```Baseline_model.ipynb``` : contains a notebook used to generate our baseline model (Logisitc regression using the same word representation than the neural network)

 ### External contributions
 In addition to the previously cited library, the tensor flow implemention of the CNN and parts of the evaulation and training protocols come from https://github.com/dennybritz/cnn-text-classification-tf under license Apache